UNDERSTANDING and COMPASSIONATE Service Through Uncertain Times

 Appraise the Assets

-Appraisal of an estate is complex, yet must be done to ascertain the value of the estate.
-Some assets like bank accounts and stock can be easy to appraise, but artwork and real estate may be more challenging.
+Appraisal of an estate is complex, yet it must be done to ascertain the value of the estate.
+Some assets, like bank accounts and stock, can be easy to appraise, but artwork and real estate may be more challenging.
 For such items, you must engage the expertise of a professional appraiser to arrive at the assets’ actual value.
 Add the appraisal report to the inventory alongside the appraiser’s name.

 Create a List of Debts and Liabilities